Sixth Bašta fest

 Golden Indication (Best Director): Alexander Sagmo for the film “Sound of the unexpected death” (Denmark)

-Golden Interpretation (Best Actress): Sofia Kokkali, for playing Sofia in the film “Hector Malot: The last day of the year” (dir.
+Golden Interpretation (Best Actress): Sofia Kokkali, for the role of Sofia in the film “Hector Malot: The last day of the year” (dir.
 Jacqueline Lentzou, Greece)

 Golden Interpretation (Best Actor): Uroš Aziraj, for playing Mile in the film “Mooch” (dir.
 Ivan Bukvić, Serbia)